philanc/slua/README.md

 ### Extension mechanism

-It is possible to embed Lua source code or Lua compiled bytecode in the slua executable.
-The embedded code is run by slua before entering the Lua REPL  (this is similar to 'lua -i somecode.lua').
+It is possible to append Lua source code or Lua compiled bytecode to the slua executable.
+The appended code is run by slua before entering the Lua REPL and before processing the '-l' and '-e' options.

-If entering the REPL is not wanted, the embedded code can just be ended with "os.exit()".
+If entering the REPL is not wanted, the embedded code can just be ended with `os.exit()`.

-The embedded code is placed in an unsigned char array (see embed[] definition in src/sluacode.h).
-It can be placed  at compile time or can be directly written into the slua executable after compilation (see test/embed_lua.lua)
+The appended code can be written into the slua executable after compilation (see test/append.lua).
+The loading mechanism is in src/sluacode.h.

 ### Installation